Kacperpb/14x14-Led_Matrix_ardruino/README.md

 ## -5 animations
 ## -4 static pictures
 ### matrix a must starts of right down corner and go left one up and right like zigzag
+### default matrix is defined on pin D8 for esp8266 but if you you use ardruino just type number of pin without "D"